ejgrimm/garkovify/Deliverables.md

 frequently in the source text are more likely to be chosen by the generator.
 This process then repeats, randomly choosing the next word based on the current word.

+If you'd like, you can think of it as writing using only the autocomplete feature of your phone.

 Clone this public repo:

 ```
 git clone cms380-f18-lab-2
 ```

-It tells you how to use a tool named `markovify` to generate random sentences.
+The lab instructions tell you how to use a tool named `markovify` to generate random sentences.
 Work through the examples it contains and record your five best random tweets.

 ## Predictive Keyboards